Ily455/cuckoo-reports/README.md

 This is where I put my cuckoo sandbox analysis reports.

 ## web interface browsing usage
-In order to browse the analysis results as you would do in the cuckoo web interface, download the repo start a webserver in the malware directory and open http://localhost:port in your browser.
+In order to browse the analysis results as you would do in the cuckoo web interface, download the repo, start a webserver in the web directory and open http://localhost:port in your browser.

 The commands will look something like this: